bio-ontology-research-group/genepheno/README.md

 merged.human.mouse.TM.extracts.expanded.txt

 This file contains gene-phenotype extracts expanded based on class-equivalent class and class-superclass relations in PhenomeNet.
+Please see STEP3 above on how to generate it.

 How to run the NPMI.pl script: